-Courses are available with Certified Online Teaching (COT) or Certified Instructional Support (CIS) if that level of support is part of your implementation.
-For more information about Course Teacher Types, please refer to the Teacher Types guide.
+Courses are available with Certified Online Teaching (COT) if that level of support is part of your implementation.
+For more information about Course Teacher Types, please refer to the Teacher Types Guide.

 Note: Course titles will no longer display (Offers Instructional Services).
 The teacher types available to you based on your contract should be the only types that appear in course copy menus.
 Consult the course sheets provided to your program for more information.
 If you have any questions, please reach out to your program manager.